We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - how they can be helpful to you

 One of the best ways to support and make a relationship successful is to stick with your treatment.
-Treatment helps you reduce symptoms and scale back the severity of your mood swings.
+Treatment helps you reduce symptoms and scale back the severity of your changes in mood.
 With these aspects of the disorder under control, you can focus more on your relationship.

 Bipolar disorder is a chronic mental illness.
 That means you’ll live and cope with it for the rest of your life.
 However, that doesn’t mean you can’t live a happy, healthy life.